Participatory Budgeting in Boston:

-Yes on 1 for a Better Budget campaign in Boston
+Yes on 1 for a Better Budget campaign in Boston, and we won!

-This November 2nd, Boston voters will have the historic opportunity to improve the city's constitution, known as the “city charter.”
-By voting Yes on Question 1, we will improve Boston’s budgeting process to increase transparency, accountability and democracy in how our tax dollars are spent.
+On November 2nd, 2021, Boston residents overwhelmingly voted to improve the city's constitution, known as the “city charter.”
+By winning this ballot question, we're improving Boston’s budgeting process to increase transparency, accountability and democracy in how our tax dollars are spent.

-The amendment would allow Boston City Councilors to better represent our neighborhoods by giving them the tools to amend and improve the Mayor’s budget, instead of just voting for or against it.
+The amendment allows Boston City Councilors to better represent our neighborhoods by giving them the tools to amend and improve the Mayor’s budget, instead of just voting for or against it.

-2. Create Participatory Budgeting, a process for direct resident input
+2. Creates Participatory Budgeting, a process for direct resident input

-By 2024, the city would be required to create an independent office that enables Boston residents to propose and vote on parts of our city's annual budget.
+By 2024, the city will be required to create an independent office that enables Boston residents to propose and vote on parts of our city's annual budget.